Sebastijo/Sebastijo/README.md

 - **Tools**: Git, and MacOS app development.

 ## Some of My Favorite Projects
+- **MRI Video Reconstruction Via Time Dependant Deep Image Priot**: Part of a research internship at iHealth.
 - [**Inpainting using PDEs**](https://github.com/Sebastijo/Inpainting-de-Imagenes-usando-Ecuaciones-en-Derivadas-Parciales): Mathematical models and algorithms to restore missing parts of an image.
 - **MRI Simulation**: Simulating electron control on a 2D Bloch sphere.
 - **Data Science Tools**: Automating data extraction and manipulation for business use cases.

 ## Currently Learning
-- Advanced **Machine Learning** techniques.
-- Refining skills in **Julia** for high-performance computing in mathematical applications.
+- C++.
-- Convex Analysis.
+- Ergodic Theory.

-## Goals for 2024
+## Goals for 2025
-- Integrate **deep learning** methods into **optimal control problems** (or the other way around).
-- Collaborate on machine learning projects
+- Learn reinforcement learning and applying it to a simple C++ coded video game.
+- Start a MSc in applied mathematics.

 ## How I Work
 I love using open-source software and tools.
 I’m a fan of Python’s versatility and Julia’s performance for numerical tasks.
-I also enjoy collaborating with others and contributing to open-source communities.

 ## Find me in
 - LinkedIn: [Sebastián Pincheira](www.linkedin.com/in/sebastián-pincheira-ab4529259)